aka: Candyman Farewell To The Flesh

 - Hook Hand: Candyman's weapon of choice.

-- Infant Immortality: Gruesomely averted with the child in the men's room.
+- Infant Immortality: Gruesomely averted with the child in the men's room, but played straight with the baby Helen saves at the end.

 - Kill It with Fire: The way they deal with Candyman at the end.